RunestoneInteractive/httlads/_sources/PredictiveAnalytics/pandas_and_SQL.rst

     stations = pd.read_csv("https://media.githubusercontent.com/media/bnmnetp/httlads/master/Data/bikeshare_stations.csv")
     stations.head()

-First we can load the stations data.
+First, we can load the stations data.
 You can get this from your database, from a local file, or even remotely as we are demonstrating here.
 Next we will use the latitude and longitude data to create a marker for each station.

 .. jupyter-execute::